sonatype-nexus-community/auditjs/README.md

 If a package.json file is specified as an argument, only the dependencies in the package file will be audited.

+If a vulnerability is found to be affecting an installed library the package header will be highlighted in red and information about the pertinent vulnerability will be printed to the screen.

+If a newer version of a package is available the installed version will be highlighted in yellow followed by the newest available version, surrounded by square brackets.

 A result for a package that returns 'Queued request for vulnerability search' indicates that the package has been submitted at OSS Index for manual